Ritesh-Thorve/LinkTree/README.md

  🌳 Link-Tree Project
 A simple and sleek Link-Tree application built using Next.js, designed to help users effortlessly organize and share links.
-While this version is not yet responsive, it serves as a solid foundation for future improvements.
+While this version is not yet responsive, it serve as a solid foundation for future improvements.

 🚀 Features
 Customizable Links: Add, edit, and remove links with ease.